BlockstreamResearch/bip-frost-dkg/README.md

 Our equality check protocol is inspired by the Goldwasser-Lindell echo broadcast [GW05] protocol.
 Crucially, it ensures that
-whenever some participant obtains a threshold public key as output of a successful DKG run, this honest participant will additionally obtain a transferable "success certificate", which can convince all other honest participants (ultimately at the time of a signing request) that the DKG has indeed been successful.
+whenever some participant obtains a threshold public key as output of a successful DKG session, this honest participant will additionally obtain a transferable "success certificate", which can convince all other honest participants (ultimately at the time of a signing request) that the DKG has indeed been successful.
 This is sufficient to exclude the bad scenario described in the previous section.
 (TODO)

-As an additional feature of ChillDKG, the state of any signing device can be fully recovered from a backup of a single secret per-device seed and the full public transcripts of all the DKG runs in which the device was involved.
+As an additional feature of ChillDKG, the state of any signing device can be fully recovered from a backup of a single secret per-device seed and the full public transcripts of all the DKG sessions in which the device was involved.
 ChillDKG thus incorporates solutions for both secure channels and broadcast, and simplifies backups in practice.

 In summary, ChillDKG fits a wide range of usage scenarios,